 Leave the clingwrap and tint on for about three hours for a decent color pay off.
 Leaving the henna on longer will lead to a darker tint.

-Once the set time’s up, remove the clingwrap, and wash the brows with warm water.
-If you find it difficult to get all of the color out, use a mild solution of shampoo in water to clean your brows.
+Once the set time’s up, remove the cling wrap, and wash the brows with warm water.
+If you find it difficult to get all of the colors out, use a mild solution of shampoo in water to clean your brows.

 Now, do the same on your second brow too.
 Before getting the color out, make sure you leave it on for the same time as you did with the first brow.

 [ Read: 10 Best Eyebrow Tinting Kits ]

 Method 5 – Eyebrow Tinting With Eyebrow Pencil/Powder/Gel

 Yes, there’s more.
 Style fairy is feeling particularly gracious today!

 A lot of us here might just be starting out with working our eyebrows and not yet in the market for more permanent options (like the ones discussed above).
 If you count yourself in that crowd, then eyebrow pencils, powders, and gels make terrific sense for you.
 While durability is definitely an issue with them, these little charms can help you experiment with your look before you decide on one that you want to run with.
 Darken, fill in, elongate- the world is your playground with these babies.

 You Will Need